 Additionally, each term, approximately 10.5% (roughly N=300) of our students experience academic/progress probation or disqualification.
 Of those 300 students, half are Hispanic.
-An analysis of the number of students on academic/progress probation by academic program illustrates that certain programs (science, math and business) are more
+An analysis of the number of students on academic/progress probation by academic program illustrates that certain programs (science, math and business) are more likely to have a higher number of students struggling to make satisfactory academic progress.

-Emphasis on CTE and transfer
+• Emphasis on CTE and transfer

-WAM, tutoring, ARC, MESA, TRiO, EOPS, CalWORKS, DSPS
+• WAM, tutoring, ARC, MESA, TRiO, EOPS, CalWORKS, DSPS

-Student Services, including at CCOF
+• Student Services, including at CCOF